Skip to content

 “He who holds Stirling, holds Scotland”

-Stirling Castle is one of the most famous and glamorous castles in Scotland and around the world, a once-favoured residence of the Stewart kings and queens.
+Stirling Castle is one of the most famous and glamorous castles in Scotland and around the world.
+It was once a favoured residence of the Stewart kings and queens.
 Scottish monarchs, such as Mary, Queen of Scots, continuously built and renovated the castle from the late 14th century to the 16th.
 The strategic position of Stirling city, right in the heart of Scotland, made it so important and prominent in Scottish history books, consequently giving the same attributes to its castle.

-One of the highlights of the castle is the Stirling Heads Gallery.
+One of the castle’s highlights is the Stirling Heads Gallery.
 The gallery holds a collection of oak medallions carved with images of monarchs, nobles, Roman emperors, and Biblical and mythological figures.
 These stunning art treasures once adorned the ceilings of James V’s Royal Palace, setting the castle apart from other Scottish fortresses.

 Other buildings you can visit include the vast Great Hall, the Royal Chapel with an original colourful mural painting, the Great Kitchens, and King’s Old Building, home to the recently redeveloped Argyll and Sutherland Highlander Regimental Museum.

-You can start or end your day with a delicious Scottish or British meal at Unicorn Cafe, along with a hot or cold drink.
-The cafe is child-friendly, so you can have a peaceful —and scenic— breakfast without worrying too much about your little ones.
+You can start or end your day with a delicious Scottish or British meal and a hot or cold drink at Unicorn Cafe.
+The cafe is child-friendly, so you can have a peaceful—and scenic—breakfast without worrying too much about your little ones.

 5. Edinburgh Castle